-ABSTRACT.
-The derived category of a hypersurface has an action by "cohomology operations" $k[\![\beta]\!]$ , deg $\beta=-2$ , underlying the 2-periodic structure on its category of singularities (as matrix factorizations).
-We prove a Thom-Sebastiani type Theorem, identifying the $k[\![\beta]\!]$ -linear tensor products of these dg-categories with coherent complexes on the zero locus of the sum potential on the product (with a support condition), and identify the dg-category of colimit-preserving $k[\![\beta]\!]$ -linear functors between Ind-completions with Ind-coherent complexes on the zero locus of the difference potential (with a support condition).
-These results imply the analogous statements for the 2-periodic dg-categories of matrix factorizations.

-Some applications include: we refine and establish the expected computation of 2-periodic Hochschild invariants of matrix factorizations; we show that the category of matrix factorizations is smooth, and is proper when the critical locus is proper; we show that Calabi-Yau structures on matrix factorizations arise from volume forms on the total space; we establish a version of Knörrer Periodicity for eliminating metabolic quadratic bundles over a base.
+The derived category of a hypersurface has an action by "cohomology operations" $k[\![\beta]\!]$, $\deg \beta = 2$, underlying the 2-periodic structure on its category of singularities (as matrix factorizations).
+We prove a Thom-Sebastiani type Theorem, identifying the $k \lceil \beta \rceil$ -linear tensor products of these dg categories with coherent complexes on the zero locus of the sum potential on the product (with a support condition), and identify the dg category of colimit-preserving $k[\![\beta]\!]$ -linear functors between Ind-completions with Ind-coherent complexes on the zero locus of the difference potential (with a support condition).
+These results imply the analogous statements for the 2-periodic dg categories of matrix factorizations.
+We also present a viewpoint on matrix factorizations in terms of (formal) groups actions on categories that is conducive to formulating functorial statements and in particular to the computation of higher algebraic structures on Hochschild invariants.
+Some applications include: we refine and establish the expected computation of 2-periodic Hochschild invariants of matrix factorizations; we show that the category of matrix factorizations is smooth, and is proper when the critical locus is proper; we show how Calabi-Yau structures on matrix factorizations arise from volume forms on the total space; we establish a version of Knörrer Periodicity for eliminating metabolic quadratic bundles over a base.